 The last bus is at 4:15 p.m.
 Special care is taken to ensure everyone gets back to Rockton on a bus.

 Where are the washrooms?

-Do washrooms contain change tables?
+Do the washrooms have change tables?

 The washrooms at the Ironwood Tea House contain change tables.
-There is also a full changing and nursing station available in the large meadow.
+There is also a full changing and nursing station available in the Large Meadow.